natecrow/media-sharing-site/README.md

 # media-sharing-site
-This is a personal project for me to learn and practice Python, Django, and web development in general.
+This is a personal project for me to learn and practice Python and web development with Django.